nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename existing tag
+2. AddressBook asks for confirmation to rename tag
+3. AddressBook renames tag
+4. AddressBook displays to user that renaming was sucessful <br>
+Use case ends.

+**Extensions**

+2a.
+The tag does not exist

+> AddressBook shows an error message <br>
+  Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.